-For instance, the old real estate adage comes to mind: Location.
-Location.
-Location.
-If you are a dentist and open a practice in a hard to reach part of town, it may hinder your ability to attract new clients and expand your patient base.
-Having adequate parking nearby is another concern.
+Have you heard of the old real estate adage: Location, location, location?
+Similarly, if you are a dentist and open a practice in a hard to reach part of town, it may hinder your ability to attract new clients.
+Furthermore, new clients are needed to expand your patient base.
+Also, having adequate parking nearby is another concern.
 Finding the right location for your dentistry practice is one of the biggest challenges.

 After the right property is identified, then the financing must be secured.
 Many lenders now offer loans for dentists at affordable rates and terms.
 The type of funding depends on usage.
 Among the most common dental practice financing needs are:

 According to Kent W. Stapley, DMD of DentalEconomics.com, it costs over $500,000 to start a dental practice.
-Much of that amount is tied up in equipment, leasing agreements, and working capital.
+As a result, much of that amount is tied up in equipment, leasing agreements, and working capital.

 “When equipping your new office, focus only on equipment you will actually need to open your doors.
 A quality patient chair, a good practice management software system, and a reliable autoclave are all good examples of what a budding practice needs,” Dr. Stapley suggests.
 “Please don’t allow yourself to be sold equipment that is not a ‘need.’
 A hard/soft tissue laser or a crown mill and digital impression system are all great additions, but does your new practice really need these items on day one?”

-Running an efficient dentistry practice with dependable, positive cash flow will allow you to purchase additional equipment a lit bit down the road once the business has more cash reserves available to invest.
+Running an efficient dentistry practice with dependable, positive cash flow is the first priority.
+It will allow you to purchase additional equipment a little bit down the road once the business has more cash reserves available to invest.

 Even if you are a recent dental school graduate, securing financing is likely an obtainable goal.
 Unlike the restaurant business, for example, dentistry is not considered a high risk industry.
 Dentists are highly skilled and relatively well paid professionals.
 Nonetheless, in order to obtain small business loans, it is important to create a business plan that provides a roadmap to profitability.